mantidproject/mantid/docs/source/interfaces/Engineering Diffraction.rst

 This tab will allow for single peak fitting of focused run files.

-Focused run files can be loaded from the file system into mantid from the interface, which will keep track of all the workspaces that it has created from these files.
+Focused run files can be loaded from the file system into mantid from the interface and converted to units TOF or d-sapcing.
+The interface will keep track of all the workspaces that it has created from these files.

-The plan for the rest of the functionality is to allow for loaded workspaces to be plotted in the interface.
-Peaks could then be selected by clicking on the plot or by using a text field to enter peak centres in d-spacing.
+Loaded workspaces can be plotted in the interface and the mantid fitting capability can be accessed from the 'Fit' button on the plot toolbar.
-Once the peaks have been selected, they would be fitted using the :ref:`Pseudo-Voigt <func-PseudoVoigt>` and :ref:`BackToBackExponential <func-BackToBackExponential>` fit functions.
+This allows for the user to select peaks of any supported type (e.g. :ref:`Pseudo-Voigt <func-PseudoVoigt>` and :ref:`BackToBackExponential <func-BackToBackExponential>`) by right-clicking on the plot.
+The inital parameters can be varied interactively by dragging sliders (vertical lines on the plot).

-The output from the fitting functions will be stored in a multidimensional file format, along with the sample logs for the runs that have been fitted.
+The output from the fit is currently stored in a table workspace - in future the plan is to store the fit, metadata and run in a hdf5 file which can also be loaded to provide a guess for the fit to another run.

 Parameters
 ^^^^^^^^^^